AMada-Chf/-ideas/project_1_PValue/README.md

 **RESULTS**

-- **p-value** is  < 0.05, you reject the null hypothesis and conclude that there is sufficient statistical evidence  to state that the returns are not random and differ significantly from zero.
+- **p-value** is  < 0.05, you reject the null hypothesis and conclude that there is sufficient statistical evidence  to state that the returns are not random and differ significantly from zero.   (p-value: 0.0176)